Women's Memorial March: Case studies

 Some specific cases which illustrate the depth of the problem of violence against aboriginal women in Canada were highlighted in a report by Amnesty International in 2004.
-They include the murder of 19-year-old Helen Betty Osborne who was killed November 12, 1971, after a night out with friends in The Pas, Manitoba, a town of 6,000 which was segregated between Indigenous and non-indigenous Canadians.
-She was accosted by four non-indigenous men at 2 a.m. while walking back to her house.
-Osborne refused to have sex with the men, and was then forced into their car where she was beaten and sexually assaulted.
-She was then taken to a local cabin, beaten some more and stabbed to death.
+They include the murder of 19-year-old Helen Betty Osborne, who was killed November 12, 1971, after a night out with friends in The Pas, Manitoba, a town of 6,000 which was segregated between Indigenous and non-Indigenous Canadians.
+She was accosted by four non-Indigenous men at 2 a.m. while walking back to her house.
+Osborne refused to have sex with the men and was then forced into their car, where she was beaten and sexually assaulted.
+She was then taken to a local cabin, beaten some more, and stabbed to death.

-The police who were assigned to the case failed to act on specific tips that pointed to the four likely perpetrators.
-The car that was used during the crime was not searched until a year later (1972).
-By 1972, police concluded that they didn't have enough evidence for the case.
-Only twenty years later did the Manitoba Justice Inquiry conclude that the murder was indeed fueled by racism and sexism.
+The police assigned to the case failed to act on specific tips that pointed to the four likely perpetrators.
+The car used during the crime was not searched until a year later (1972).
+By 1972, police concluded that they did not have enough evidence for the case.
+Only 20 years later did an inquiry by Manitoba Justice conclude that the murder was fueled by racism and sexism.
 Charges were eventually brought in October 1986 when new evidence was released.
 Dwayne Johnson was found guilty in 1987 and sentenced to life in prison.
-Among the other men, one was acquitted and the others never charged.
+Among the other men, one was acquitted, and the others were never charged.

 An example of the perceived indifference to the disappearance of Indigenous women is seen in the case of Shirley Lonethunder, a Cree woman from the White Bear First Nations reserve in Saskatchewan who was last seen by family in December 1991.
 At the time, she was a 25-year-old mother of two.
 She was a drug user and occasionally worked in the sex trade, according to family members.
-The family became aware that she was missing in March 1992, when Lonethunder's attorney contacted them to say she had missed a court date.
+The family became aware that she was missing in March 1992 when Lonethunder's attorney contacted them to say she had missed a court date.
 According to Lonethunder's relatives, Saskatoon police investigators showed little interest in the case.
 Six months after filing a missing person report for his sister, Lonethunder's brother contacted the police to ask about progress on the case, only to be told they had no record of the report.